 3. Credit of Default Risk:

 It is the risk in which a borrower is unable to pay the interest or principal on its debt obligations.
-The Basel Committee on Banking Supervision defines credit risk as the potential that a bank borrower, or counter-party, will fail to meet its payment obligations regarding the terms agreed with the bank.
-It includes both uncertainty involved in repayment of the bank’s dues and repayment of dues on time.
+The Basel Committee on Banking Supervision defines credit risk as to the potential that a bank borrower, or counter-party, will fail to meet its payment obligations regarding the terms agreed with the bank.
+It includes both uncertainties involved in repayment of the bank’s dues and repayment of dues on time.

-The Basel Committee on Banking Supervision defines market risk as the risk of losses in on-balance or off-balance sheet positions that arise from movement in market prices.
+The Basel Committee on Banking Supervision defines market risk as to the risk of losses in on-balance or off-balance sheet positions that arise from movement in market prices.
 Market risk is the most prominent for banks present in investment banking.

 The four components of market risk:

 - Interest Risk: It causes potential losses due to movements in interest rates.
 This risk arises because a bank’s assets usually have a significantly longer maturity than its liabilities.
 In banking language, management of interest rate risk is also called asset-liability management (ALM).